Preface to the 2019 update

 I was naturally interested in what Backpacker's idea of ultralight was.
-It often seems that the magazine is crippled by corporate sponsorship as the gear suggestions nearly always come from the big names: Patagonia, Mountain Hardwear, REI, the North Face, Arcteryx.
+It often seemed that the magazine was crippled by corporate sponsorship as their gear recommendation nearly always came from the big names: Patagonia, Mountain Hardwear, REI, the North Face, Arcteryx.
 Not that there's anything wrong with that: those companies make some great gear (albeit at the cost of brand-inflated prices – I'm looking at you, Arcteryx!).
-How, I wondered, would they fare at making an ultralight packing list under obvious sponsorship from such brands, when the majority of ultralight equipment was emerging from the cottage industries?
+How, I wondered, would they fare at making an ultralight packing list while receiving obvious sponsorship from such brands, when the majority of ultralight equipment was emerging from the cottage industries?
 Could they possibly ignore the small independent manufacturers that had at that point pretty much defined and established the niche ultralight market?

-Sadly, upon reading the article, I found that they had indeed stuck with the big guns for most of their recommendations.
+Sadly, they had indeed stuck with the big guns for most of their recommendations.
 Furthermore, their recommendations seemed to be quite wide off the ultralight mark, and occasionally come from so-called "experts", none of whom carried any weight at any of the ultralight parties I usually hang out at.

 I decided, then and there, that this imbalance needed to be addressed, and set off to write a series of posts that examined their recommendations, found some real ultralight alternatives, and drew on the wisdom of the truly experienced: writers and bloggers who live and breathe ultralight on a daily basis.

-The series helps people reduce their pack weights down to what would be considered an ultralight level (more on that below), and is intended for a typical, three-season trip over, for example, a long weekend.
-Rather than fixate on the latest gear, the series recommends gear which has seen fairly wide adoption among ultralight hikers, writers, and bloggers: gear that has been proven capable of being up to the job by people who actually use it.
+The series helps people reduce their pack weights down to what can be considered an ultralight level (more on that below), and is intended for a typical, three-season trip over, for example, a long weekend.
+Rather than fixate on the latest gear, the series recommends gear which has seen fairly wide adoption among ultralight hikers, writers, and bloggers: gear that has been proven capable of being up to the job by people who actually use it, and ideallly continues to be used by them many years later.

 So without further ado, let's take a look at what ultralight backpacking is all about.